libavg/libavg/sphinxdoc/player.rst

             Shows or hides the mouse cursor.

-            :param bool show: :keyword:`True` if the mouse cursor should be visible.
+            :param bool show: :py:const:`True` if the mouse cursor should be visible.

         .. py:method:: stop()